pyroll-project/pyroll-roux-spreading/README.md

-# PyRoll Roux Spreading
+# PyRolL Roux Spreading

-Plugin for PyRoll providing the Roux spreading model
+Plugin for PyRolL providing the Roux spreading model

 For the docs, see [here](docs/docs.pdf).